Congressman Jim Banks is a native Hoosier who has served his state and country in a variety of roles throughout his career.

 In 2008, Banks was named to Northeast Indiana’s “Future 40 Leaders under 40,” and in 2011, he was recognized as one of the top rising Republican legislators by Governing Magazine.
 Ivy Tech Community College awarded Banks the Distinguished Public Official Award in 2013, and he received the American Legion’s Distinguished Public Service Award in 2013, 2014 and 2016 for his work on behalf of Hoosier veterans.
 In 2014, he was invited to speak at the American Conservative Union’s CPAC conference in Washington D.C. as a top conservative under 40 years old.

 On January 3, 2017, Banks began representing Indiana’s Third Congressional District in the U.S. House of Representatives.
-Banks currently serves on the House Armed Services; Veterans Affairs; and Education and the Workforce Committees.
+Banks currently serves on the House Armed Services; Veterans Affairs; and Education and Labor Committees.

 Jim Banks lives in Columbia City with his wife, Amanda, and their three daughters, Lillian, Elizabeth, and Joann.